Pablo-Rotaeta/Voicetopiano/README.md

 ```
 Pitch diagnostics:
-  Speech:  151–239 Hz (D3 – A♯3)
+  Speech (5–95%): 173.5–276.0 Hz (F3 – C♯4)
-  Corpus:  59–2381 Hz (A♯1 – D7)
+  Corpus: 59.1–2380.8 Hz (A♯1 – D7)
-  Overlap: ✓
 ```

-If overlap is missing (`[!]
-WARNING`), the corpus doesn't contain notes close to the speaker's fundamental frequency and matching will be poor regardless of other settings.
-Add piano notes covering the missing range.
+Only corpus notes inside the Speech 5–95% range are used for synthesis.
+If zero notes fall inside the range, the script automatically uses the full corpus and prints a warning.

 ---